bartdag/gitli/README.rst

 Requirements
 ------------

-This script has been tested with Python 2.7, 3.1, and 3.2.
+gitli has been tested with Python 2.6, 2.7, 3.1, and 3.2.

 Installation
 ------------

+Use pip or easy_install: ``easy_install gitli``

+Alternatively:

 #.
 Make the git-li script executable (e.g., ``chmod a+x git-li``).
 #.
 Add the git-li script to your path (e.g., ``export PATH=$PATH:/path/to/git-li``)